FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 install 30km speed limit signage.
 Limerick City and County Council do not have

-the budgetary allocation to implement traffic calming at this stage.--- 3
+the budgetary allocation to implement traffic calming at this stage.
+---
+3

 5.